Yunkun-Zhang/OptExplain-Silas/README.md

     This will replace metadata_file, and it should be under Silas model path before running OptExplain.

 3. Ensure that the order of features in the training/testing data file matches the order of features in the metadata file.

+4. If the trees do not have the key `weight` for some non-leaf node, the information gain of that node will be set to `0.1`.
+This can cause unexpected results.

 ### Running